Undergraduate and Precollege Programs

 Transfer Credit

-The successful applicant for the Bachelor of Arts in Liberal Studies degree completion program will typically have completed some coursework at a postsecondary institution or have professional, military, or life experience prior to applying to the program.
-The School of Continuing Studies accepts up to 64 transfer credits, including military training, which can be applied toward your concentration or elective credits on a case-by-case basis.
+The School of Continuing Studies accepts up to 64 transfer credits, including military training, which can be applied toward elective credits.
 Applicants who do not have previous post-secondary college experience may be considered for provisional admission; we strongly recommend that these applicants submit a resume with their other application materials.

 The program maintains three articulation agreements with two-year colleges in the area: Montgomery College, Northern Virginia Community College, and Prince George’s Community College.
 Please note that these agreements are exclusively between these institutions and the Bachelor of Arts in Liberal Studies program and do not apply to other undergraduate programs or Schools at Georgetown.
 Details of each agreement are outlined on the Bachelor of Arts in Liberal Studies Admissions page.